openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

 During the execution, the application calculates latency (if applicable) and overall throughput:
 * By default, the median latency value is reported
 * Throughput is calculated as overall_inference_time/number_of_processed_requests.
-Notice that the throughput value also depends on batch size.
+Note that the throughput value also depends on batch size.

 The application also collects per-layer Performance Measurement (PM) counters for each executed infer request if you enable statistics dumping by setting the `-report_type` parameter to one of the possible values: